bentoml/BentoML/docs/source/guides/helm.rst

     🎉  Opening service default/yatai-service in default browser...
     ❗  Because you are using a Docker driver on darwin, the terminal needs to be open to run it.

 Woo!
-You now have `YataiService` running on a local K8s cluster :) To cleanup, run `helm uninstall yatai-service` then `minikube stop`.
+You now have a `YataiService` instance running on a local K8s cluster :) To cleanup, run `helm uninstall yatai-service` then `minikube stop`.

 Keep reading for more info on configuring `YataiService` using Helm.